SciML/HighDimPDE.jl/README.md

 The scheme is particularly performant when the domain D is highly dimensional, as it overcomes the so called *curse of dimensionality*.

 ## Installation
-Open Julia in your favorite REPL and type the following
+Open Julia REPL and type the following

 ```julia
 using Pkg;